Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 He brought Father Lacombe to a Blackfoot camp in an attempt to get help.
 When Father Lacombe contracted the disease, he took care of him, forming a bond between the two men that would last both of their lives.
 He rode to Fort Edmonton to beg for medicine, then to the West Mounted Police in Calgary to beg for food.

 While he seemed to have found his place, the religious order he was rejected from carried a grudge, and he was written out of history.
-It is only because of the Blackfoot and other Indigenous peoples in Canada that we have some accounts of his continued misadventures.
+It is only because of the Blackfoot and other Indigenous peoples in Canada that there is some accounts of his continued misadventures.
 During one, he tried to stop a gunfight and ended up getting Lacombe shot.

 He was well versed enough in various languages taught to him by various Indigenous tribes.
 Though he was not significant enough to be mentioned by the clergy history keepers, they asked him to translate for the Canadian government as they negotiated Treaty Seven.
 He turned them down, choosing to interpret for Crowfoot and other Chiefs.
 The Candian government seemed to hope that this gave them an inside man.
 On the contrary, another man who attended the event, Frank Oliver, later said: